li983321683/vpnfast.github.io/english.md

 ### What is the basic principle of VPN?

 Vpn is the abbreviation of [Virtual Private Network](https://en.wikipedia.org/wiki/Virtual_private_network).
 The VPN was originally designed to allow any two computers in the world to transmit data in an encrypted channel.
 It is only encrypted on the data, not on the hardware, so it is called virtual.
 It has therefore become a tool for overturning the review.
-VPN is more basic than [shadowsocks] (https://shadowsocks.org/en/index.html).
+VPN is more basic than [shadowsocks](https://shadowsocks.org/en/index.html).
 It first virtualizes a network card through the operating system.
 After that, the data is encrypted by this network card. .

 ### Why are most VPNs unstable?